 Model Inputs and Reproducible Research

 - Dr. John W. Pomeroy, Director SWSL

 - Dr. Nicholas J. Kinar, Assistant Director SWSL / Researcher / Circuits and Electronic Systems

-- Dr. Dong Zhou, Remote Sensing Analyst / Researcher / UAV Remote Sensing
+- Dr. Dong Zhao, Remote Sensing Analyst / Researcher / UAV Remote Sensing

 - Dr. Phil Harder, Postdoctoral Researcher / UAV Remote Sensing